pananton/busrpc-spec/busrpc.md

 | `<namespace>.<class>.<topic-wildcard-any1>.<object-id>.<topic-wildcard-anyN>`                  | object    | calls bound to a specific object                  |
 | `<namespace>.<class>.<method>.<topic-wildcard-any1>.<observable-params>.<topic-wildcard-anyN>` | value     | calls of a method with a specific value(s) of an                                                                                                                        observable parameter(s)                           |

 Message bus may prohibit the use of some characters in it's topics.
 That means endpoint should be encoded to meet message bus requirements.
 Also care should be taken to avoid violation of a message bus topic length restriction.
-The encoding algorithm itself must be unambigous to allow various busrpc clients to communicate.
+Finally, the encoding algorithm itself must be unambigous to allow various busrpc clients to communicate.
 All this issues are covered [below](#endpoint-encoding).

 ## Type visibility